More information regarding the ongoing coronavirus (COVID-19) pandemic can be found in:

 Nôl i'r tabl cynnwys

-In Wales, the ASMRs were significantly higher than in England for both males and females, as seen in previous years.
-ASMRs for males and females in both countries significantly increased in 2020 compared with 2019.
+In Wales, the ASMRs were higher than in England for both males and females in 2021, as seen in previous years.
+ASMRs for males and females in both countries significantly decreased in 2021 compared with 2020.

 per 100,000 males